raiden-network/raiden/docs/rest_api.rst

           "total_deposit": 100
       }

-   :jsonparameter string state: Desired new state; "closed" or "settled"
+   :jsonparameter string state: Desired new state; the only valid choice is ``"closed"``
    :jsonparameter int total_deposit: The increased total deposit

    **Example Response**: